formicatable/spectro-cloud-technical-writer-assignment/assignment-charliesim.md

-# Debug Commands in Kubernetes
+# Kubernetes Debug Commands

 ## Scope

 This reference page describes commonly used `kubectl` debugging commands in the Kubernetes command-line interface (CLI).
 It focuses on when and why to use specific commands, rather than providing a complete command reference.
-For an in-depth understanding of all commands, see [kubectl documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong-).

 ## Overview